nnonickreal/open-qore/README.md

 > **note:** devices based on the `bes2300p` chipset are the most likely candidates for future support.

+## roadmap

+openqore is just getting started. here's a rough plan of what's coming next:

+- [x] initial firmware patcher for sound replacement.
+- [x] unlock 48khz for system sounds.
+- [ ] unlock stereo for system sounds.
+- [ ] delete low volume limitations when connected via jack (gate effect)
+- [ ] create a user-friendly gui for the patcher.
+- [ ] reverse-engineer the ota (over-the-air) update protocol for wireless updating.
+- [ ] document the firmware structure and key functions.
+- [ ] develop a library of community-created sound packs.

 ## quick start

 this guide assumes you have `python` and `git` installed on your system.